8none1/zengge_lednetwf/readme.md

 ![image](https://user-images.githubusercontent.com/6552931/198835721-98a37067-6197-4116-9572-551e1f78e7a5.png)

 I has a Bluetooth LE controller and I want to be able to control it myself from code, not from within the app.
+It also has an mini remote control which seems to be RF not IR, despite looking like an IR.

 I'm going to try and reverse engineer the BLE protocol and see if I can make it work.